-More information about the surficial geology of the BDWMO is available from the Dakota County Geologic Atlas at: https://conservancy.umn.edu/handle/11299/58494
+More information about the surficial geology of the BDWMO is available from the Dakota County Geologic Atlas (update underway in 2022) at: https://conservancy.umn.edu/handle/11299/58494

 2.5.2 Bedrock Geology

 Consolidated bedrock formations (bedrock deposits) are much older than, and lie below, the glacial deposits.
 They include overlapping sequences of sandstones, limestones, dolostones, and shales from the Cambrian or Ordovician series.
 The uppermost layer of bedrock varies with location within the watershed and includes: